 in the back of my mind to guide me.

 With this stanza, the child asks for provisions.
-This reveals that the author has knowledge of poverty as one of the many worldly evils for which he asks for protection.
+This reveals that the author has knowledge of poverty as one of the many worldly evils.
 He asks God to grant him the ability to enjoy the sky, the birds, the grass, and the water.
 He also asks for wisdom.
-This is what he means when he asks God for “a white light in the back of my mind to guide me”.
+This is what he means when he asks God for “a white light in the back of my mind to guide me.”

 I am not yet born; forgive me